vankasteelj/trakt.tv/docs/available_methods.md

 # Trakt.tv available methods

-This help doc was last generated for trakt.tv@6.0.2 on Wed Nov 08 2017
+This help doc was last generated for trakt.tv@7.1.0 on Tue Dec 18 2018

 ## How to read the table ?